 Wildlife is also abundant in the Mount Evans Wilderness.
 Visitors can find bighorn sheep, elk, and mountain goats roaming around the mountainsides.

 It should be noted, however, that the wilderness experiences heavy human use.
 The Mount Evans Scenic Byway and the closeness of the wilderness to major cities attracts thousands of visitors into the wilderness per year.
-Peace and quiet may not be that available in the Mount Evans Wilderness, but it still has a lot to offer when it comes to views and scenic locations.

 You can access the wilderness area from several points.
 Head south on CO Hwy 103 out of Idaho Springs toward Mount Evans Byway.